 Plant LD (2012).
 A Role for K2P Channels in the Operation of Somatosensory Nociceptors.
-Front Mol Neurosci 5: 21.
+Frontiers in molecular neuroscience 5: 21.

 Poirot O, Berta T, Decosterd I, & Kellenberger S (2006).
 Distinct ASIC currents are expressed in rat putative nociceptors and are modulated by nerve injury.
 J Physiol 576: 215-234.